Jump to content

 Joe Jones

-Where will Notts finish this season?
-Let Pride of Nottingham know by signing up to the website, visiting the forum and joining the conversation.
+Can Notts secure the needed result against Carlisle next week, and should Mark Cooper be given a contract nonetheless?
+Let Pride of Nottingham know your thoughts by signing up to the website, visiting the forum and joining the conversation.

 About PON